nkaewam/social-analytics-copilot/CONFIGURATION.md

 # Configuration Guide

-This document explains how to configure and run the Adapter Insight Copilot multi-agent system.
+This document explains how to configure and run the Insight Copilot multi-agent system.

 ## Prerequisites